 Healthy coping mechanisms

+Coping mechanisms can be used with both therapy and medication.
+A therapist will likely encourage you to find healthy coping mechanisms that work for you.
 A coping mechanism is simply a behavior that reduces distressing thoughts, emotions, and memories.
 They enable you to handle difficult situations with clarity and stability.
 It’s a good idea to have a collection of coping mechanisms that you can use for different situations.
 For example, deep breathing exercises may work great for anxiety, but moving your body is better for snapping yourself out of negative thinking patterns.

 - Journaling: Attachment styles start deep in your childhood, and exploring that trauma is a good first step to understanding (and eventually healing from) your attachment style.
 Start journaling about your childhood and how you think it affects you now.
 Look for patterns and themes that stand out.

-- Build a support system: This may be hard if you have a disorganized attachment style, but it can be helpful to find a few people (or even just one!) who you think you can trust.
+- Building a support system: This may be hard if you have a disorganized attachment style, but it can be helpful to find a few people (or even just one!) who you think you can trust.
 Tell them about your attachment style and how you want to change.
 Ask them to hold you accountable to changing your behavior and negative thinking patterns.

 - Repeat positive affirmations to drown out negative thoughts: A hallmark of disorganized attachment style is the repetition of negative, self-deprecating thoughts (called cognitive distortions).
 You may think you are unloveable, a mess, or too difficult to ever understand.
 You may think you deserve all these bad things or should just give up.
 How we behave starts with how we think, so kicking these negative thoughts out in favor of positive self-thinking is a good first step in overcoming disorganized attachment style.